lasswellmahosi16-design/CSI473-UB-Residence-Management/evidence/docs/crc-cards.md

 ---

+# CRC Cards: UB-DormHub

+CRC stands for **Class, Responsibilities, and Collaborators**.

+The CRC cards identify the main domain concepts in UB-DormHub, what each concept is responsible for, and which other concepts it interacts with.

+---

-##  MaintenanceTicket
+## CRC-01 — MaintenanceComplaint

 ### Responsibilities

+- Represent a reported maintenance problem.
-- Store the maintenance problem description.
+- Store the details of the reported fault.
-- Maintain the ticket's current status.
-- Associate the ticket with the reporting student.
+- Identify the student who reported the complaint.
-- Associate the ticket with the affected room.
+- Identify the affected room.
-- Record assignment to maintenance staff.
+- Maintain the current complaint status.
-- Support valid status transitions.
+- Support valid complaint-status transitions.
-- Reject invalid status transitions.
+- Prevent invalid status transitions.
+- Provide the complaint information required for verification, assignment, repair tracking, and closure.

 ### Collaborators

-- Student
+- ResidentStudent
 - Room
+- ComplaintForm
+- CertificationRecord
+- WorkOrder
 - StudentWelfareOfficer
-- MaintenanceAdministrator
-- MaintenanceStaff
-- TicketStatus
+- MaintenanceManager

 ---

-## Student
+## CRC-02 — WorkOrder

 ### Responsibilities

-- Identify the reporting resident.
-- Report a maintenance problem for an associated room.
+- Represent maintenance work created for an eligible complaint.
+- Identify the Maintenance Staff member assigned to the work.
+- Record maintenance work progress.
-- View maintenance tickets that belong to the student's authorised scope.
+- Support the transition of maintenance work to resolved.
+- Provide work information for repair monitoring and complaint-status tracking.

 ### Collaborators

+- MaintenanceComplaint
+- MaintenanceStaff
+- MaintenanceManager
 - Room
-- MaintenanceTicket

 ---

-##  Room
+## CRC-03 — ResidentStudent

 ### Responsibilities

-- Identify the residence room affected by a maintenance problem.
-- Maintain its relationship to the residence.
-- Identify the student assigned to the room.
+- Report maintenance faults affecting an assigned room.
-- Provide the room context for maintenance tickets.
+- Provide the information required to create a maintenance complaint.
+- View the status of their maintenance complaint.
+- Receive information about the progress of their reported fault.

 ### Collaborators

+- Room
-- Student
+- MaintenanceComplaint
-- MaintenanceTicket
+- ComplaintForm

 ---

-##  StudentWelfareOfficer
+## CRC-04 — StudentWelfareOfficer

 ### Responsibilities

-- Review reported maintenance tickets.
+- Review reported maintenance complaints.
+- Verify whether a reported complaint is valid.
+- Reject complaints that do not satisfy the verification requirements.
-- Verify valid reports.
+- Certify valid maintenance complaints.
-- Reject invalid reports.
-- Ensure that only tickets in the `Reported` state are verified or rejected.
+- Ensure that only eligible complaints proceed to Maintenance.

 ### Collaborators

+- MaintenanceComplaint
-- MaintenanceTicket
+- CertificationRecord
-- Student
+- ResidentStudent
 - Room

 ---

-##  MaintenanceAdministrator
+## CRC-05 — MaintenanceManager

 ### Responsibilities

-- Review verified maintenance tickets requiring assignment.
+- Review verified maintenance complaints requiring action.
-- Assign verified tickets to appropriate maintenance staff.
+- Assign eligible complaints to appropriate Maintenance Staff.
-- Ensure that only verified tickets are assigned.
+- Monitor ongoing maintenance repairs.
+- View the progress of assigned work.

 ### Collaborators

+- MaintenanceComplaint
-- MaintenanceTicket
+- WorkOrder
 - MaintenanceStaff

 ---

-##  MaintenanceStaff
+## CRC-06 — MaintenanceStaff

 ### Responsibilities

-- Receive assigned maintenance tickets.
+- View work orders assigned to them.
-- Start maintenance work.
+- Perform the physical maintenance work.
-- Update a ticket to `In Progress`.
+- Record repair progress.
-- Mark completed maintenance work as `Resolved`.
+- Mark completed maintenance work as resolved.

 ### Collaborators

+- WorkOrder
-- MaintenanceTicket
+- MaintenanceComplaint
 - Room

 ---

+## CRC-07 — Room

+### Responsibilities

+- Identify the physical room affected by a maintenance complaint.
+- Identify the student associated with the room.
+- Provide the location information required for maintenance work.

+### Collaborators

+- ResidentStudent
+- MaintenanceComplaint
+- WorkOrder
+- ResidenceBlock

+---

+## CRC-08 — ComplaintForm

+### Responsibilities

+- Represent the complaint documentation generated from a maintenance complaint.
+- Contain the information required to identify and process the complaint.
+- Provide complaint information to authorised users during the maintenance workflow.

+### Collaborators

+- MaintenanceComplaint
+- ResidentStudent
+- StudentWelfareOfficer

+---

+## CRC-09 — CertificationRecord

+### Responsibilities

+- Record the verification/certification of a maintenance complaint.
+- Identify the Student Welfare Officer who performed the certification.
+- Associate the certification with the relevant maintenance complaint.
+- Provide evidence that the complaint passed the verification stage.

+### Collaborators

+- MaintenanceComplaint
+- StudentWelfareOfficer

+---

-## Responsibility Allocation Rationale
+## Responsibility Allocation

-Responsibilities are allocated to the domain concept that owns or has the information required to perform the responsibility.
+Responsibilities are allocated to the concept that owns the information or has the authority required to perform the responsibility.

+For example, `MaintenanceComplaint` is responsible for maintaining its complaint status because the complaint owns its lifecycle.

+`StudentWelfareOfficer` is responsible for verification and certification because these activities require the Student Welfare role.

+`MaintenanceManager` is responsible for technician assignment, while `MaintenanceStaff` is responsible for carrying out and recording repair work.

+This allocation keeps responsibilities close to the domain concepts and reduces unnecessary coupling between unrelated concepts.

 For example, `MaintenanceTicket` is responsible for its status and valid status transitions because it contains the ticket state.
 Student Welfare is